arm61/pylj/docs/source/molecular-dynamics.md

 plt.rcParams["figure.dpi"] = 100
 ```

-Molecular dynamics follows the particles through time by solving Newton's equations of motion.
-The loop is short: find the force on each particle from the potential, move every particle forward by one small timestep, and repeat.
+Molecular dynamics follows the atoms through time by solving Newton's equations of motion.
+The loop is short: find the force on each atom from the potential, move every atom forward by one small timestep, and repeat.
 This chapter builds the loop one piece at a time, writes the integration step by hand, and then shows the same step inside pylj.

 The algorithm:

-1. Place the particles and give them velocities at the chosen temperature.
+1. Place the atoms and give them velocities at the chosen temperature.
-2. Calculate the force on each particle.
+2. Calculate the force on each atom.
-3. Move the particles forward by one timestep.
+3. Move the atoms forward by one timestep.
 4. Sample whatever is being measured.
 5. Go to step 2.